Darkroom, a show for one person in complete darkness : A climate wake-up call.

 An ideal room is minimum 5m x 10m, it could be carpeted, irregular wall shapes are good for sound reflection, but not entirely necessary.
 Two-door access is good for show flow an entrance and an exit.
 A one-way system is also a good Covid-safe back-up.

 Ability to black–out the room.
-We will bring black-out materials, but early discussions with your team re attaching black-out are helpful.
+We can bring black-out materials if UK based, but early discussions with your team re attaching black-out are helpful.

 We will need access to a good electricity supply, plenty of 13-amp sockets.
 The show has moments of very loud noise and silence.
 The room doesn’t have to be soundproof, noise leakage can be a teaser to the audience something to invite you in.